techsylvia/myFlix-Angular-client3/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Key Features

+welcome view where users will be able to either log in or register an account. <br>
+📌 Once authenticated, the user should now view all movies.
+📌 Upon clicking on a particular movie, users will be taken to a single movie view, where additional movie details will be displayed.
+The single movie view will contain the following additional features:<br>
+○ A button that when clicked takes a user to the director view, where details about the director of that particular movie will be displayed.<br>
+○ A button that when clicked takes a user to the genre view, where details about that particular genre of the movie will be displayed.